Opinion: Ugandans are tired of Museveni but can't vote him out | DW | 23.11.2020

 The latest protests in Uganda are an indication that people are sick and tired of President Yoweri Museveni's insatiable appetite for power.
 But the ex-guerilla fighter is not going anywhere, writes DW's Daniel Gakuba.

-As the grieving families were still burying their loved ones who were gunned down in the streets of Kampala, the 76-year-old former guerilla commander who is running for the sixth term had no calming words to unite his nation.
+As the grieving families were still burying their loved ones who were gunned down in the streets of Kampala, 76-year-old President Yoweri Museveni — a former guerilla commander — running for the sixth term, had no calming words to unite his nation.

 Many of the victims were killed by live bullets from uniformed and plain cloth soldiers and police.
 Bobi Wine supporters took this as a strategy used by the ruling party to intimidate and squash their growing dissent movement.